|

 Taste judges said they were excellent quality"

-and had "a good shiitake taste", as
+and had "a good shiitake taste",

 |